 This shows how this glacier has receded and grown over the years. |

 Evenings there is always ‘entertainment’ which we often don’t attend.
-The majority of the passengers are French and when anything is being translated into English the French just talk over it (loudly).
-Just seems pointless to be there.
-Added to that, the ‘entertainment’ is held in the main salon which can accommodate about 100 people max.
-Beats me on a ship that can carry over 200!?
+The majority of the passengers are French-speaking and when anything was being translated into English, the non-english speaker just talked over it (loudly).
+So it just seems pointless to be there.
+Added to that, the ‘entertainment’ is held in the main salon which can accommodate about 100 people max; the ship can carry over 200!

 No comments: